ircv3/ircv3-specifications/extensions/network-icon.md

 If a server publishes a `draft/ICON` ISUPPORT token, the value MUST be a URL to an image.
 This image SHOULD be square.
 The URL SHOULD use the "https" scheme.

-The URL MAY contain the `{size}` template variable that clients MUST replace with an integer to request a specific image size in pixels.
+The URL MAY contain the `{size}` template variable that clients MAY replace with an integer to request a specific image size in pixels.
 Clients MUST treat this template variable as a hint and MUST NOT assume that they will get the exact same size image back as requested.
+Servers advertising a URL with the `{size}` variable SHOULD serve a default size when the literal string {size} is requested, in order to support clients that do not perform URL template interpolation.

 Servers MAY implement [extended-isupport](extended-isupport.html) to allow clients to fetch the network icon before connection registration.